m5c/SvgPatcher/README.md

 If you need additional CSS definitions in the SVG file, add them to the file passed as third runtime argument.

+## Speedups

+Most delay comes from downloading external DTDs referenced in some svgs.
+To speed up, skip DTD references by removing them from input svgs:
+`sed -i '' '/DOCTYPE/d' *svg` (MacOS)

 ## Dependencies

 None, this is all built-in Java functionality  :)